 - Hendersonville City Hall – Constructed in 1928 and designed by North Carolina architect, Erle G. Stilwell, uncover historic artifacts.

 - Wag – A fun and extensive pet boutique.

 - Wine Sage & Gourmet – A wine bar and shop.
 Grab a glass to drink and head downstairs to find highly curated and unique wines — local and international.
 They also sell olive oil, local coffee beans, and fun wine gifts.

 Find more information about Downtown Hendersonville from Visit Hendersonville.

 Save These Hendersonville Things To Do For Later

 Whether with friends or visiting family, we love to head to Hendersonville for some grub, especially before winery hopping or after a great DuPont waterfall hike.

-A few Hendersonville restaurants that we’ve eaten at and enjoyed:
+Don’t miss our complete guide to Hendersonville’s delicious restaurants.
+A few Hendersonville restaurants on this list that we’ve eaten at and enjoyed:

 - Postero – One of the first restaurants we ever lunched at in Hendersonville, find posh New American cuisine.

 - Umi Sushi – One of our all-time favorite sushi restaurants near Asheville, if we are staying in Hendersonville, we always eat here.